software-mansion/react-native-svg/CONTRIBUTING.md

 ## Release process

-We use [Semantic Release](http://semantic-release.org) to release new versions of the library when changes are merged into the `master` branch, which we plan to keep stable.
-Bug fixes take priority in the release order.
-The master branch should always contain the latest released code.
+We use [release-it](https://github.com/release-it/release-it) to release new versions of library from `main` branch.

 ## Reporting issues

 You can report issues on our [bug tracker](https://github.com/react-native-community/react-native-svg/issues).
-Please search for existing issues and follow the issue template when opening an one.
-Except no need to add any notes to the changelog as semtice released handles that automatically based on the commit messages.
+Please search for existing issues and follow the issue template when opening one.

 ## License